philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Concurrent React and the Scheduler

 _⚠️ Warning: The following APIs are not yet stable and will change.
-I will do my best to keep this post updated._
+I will do my best to keep this post updated (Last Update: April 2019)._

 To implement a properly scheduled user interface with React, we have to look into two upcoming React features: